apache/gravitino/README.md

 The directory `distribution` contains the generated binary distribution package.

-For the details of building and testing Gravitino, please see [How to build Gravitino](docs/how-to-build.md).
+Please see [How to build Gravitino](docs/how-to-build.md) for details on building and testing Gravitino.

 ## Quick start

 ### Configure and start the Apache Gravitino server

-If you already have a binary distribution package, go to the directory of the decompressed package.
+If you already have a binary distribution package, go to the decompressed package directory.

 Before starting the Gravitino server, please configure the Gravitino server configuration file.
 The configuration file, `gravitino.conf`, is in the `conf` directory and follows the standard property file format.
 You can modify the configuration within this file.